snasirzadeh/Donetick_deployment/README.md

 https://docs.docker.com/engine/install/

-2) clone the Donetick repo on server
+2) clone the Donetick repo on server or you can create a selfhosted.yaml inside your project directory

 3) cd to /donetick directory